JoshuaShunk/NSDropout/README.md

    &#xfeff;      | MNIST Numbers | MNIST Fashion
 -------------    | ------------- | -------------
 Old Dropout      | 5.59          | 15.23
-New Dropout      | 0.06          | 0.11
+New Dropout      | 0.00*         | 0.89
 Highest Reported | 0.17          | 3.09

 Yes there are smaller MNIST error rates using CNNs, data augmentation, preprocessing ect with a normal dropout layer but in this test the only variables changed were the dropout layer.
 This alloud for a direct comparison between layers.

+ _*No images were miss-classified.
+Model trained on 10,000 images a validaiton on 10,000_

 ## Testing Methodology ##